 - We assess there is a heightened threat of terrorist attack in a number of European countries, including Germany.
 This threat is posed by those motivated by the current conflict in Iraq and Syria.
 The German Chancellor advised on 25 November 2015 that the threat of terrorism in Germany was High.

-- The sexual assaults and thefts reported in Cologne on New Year’s Eve underline the importance of maintaining a high level of personal security awareness in public places.
-You should exercise vigilance in public places, particularly at night, and monitor local sources of information on crime.
+- The German government has enhanced security measures since the 13 November 2015 attacks in Paris and 22 March 2016 attacks in Brussels, including at airports and major train stations. * You should maintain a high level of personal security awareness in public places, particularly at night, and monitor local sources of information on crime.
 See Safety and security.

 - See Travel Smart for general advice for all travellers.